Bill Mazeroski's 1960 World Series home run: World Series Game 7

 The drama of Mazeroski's home run was heightened by the excitement that preceded the home run: A combined total of seven runs were scored by both teams in a wild and wacky bottom of the eighth and top of the ninth.
 An oddity in this game – it is the only World Series game this century with no strikeouts recorded.

 Dick Groat had an RBI single and scored in the eighth inning, in which the Pirates scored five runs to take a 9–7 lead.

-Gil McDougald entered the game as a pinch runner in the top of the ninth, he scored on Yogi Berra's ground ball to tie the game at 9–9.
+Gil McDougald entered the game as a pinch runner in the top of the ninth, and he scored on Yogi Berra's ground ball to tie the game at 9–9.

-After winning Game 5 as a starter, Harvey Haddix relieved late in Game 7 and was credited with the win when Mazeroski hit his Series-ending famous walk-off home run.
+After winning Game 5 as a starter, Harvey Haddix relieved late in Game 7 and was credited with the win when Mazeroski hit his Series-ending, famous walk-off home run.
 Haddix went 2–0 in the 1960 Series, with a 2.45 ERA.

-The infield developed a "rock-hard" surface throughout the Forbes Field's history.
+The infield developed a "rock-hard" surface throughout Forbes Field's history.
 During the final game of the 1960 World Series, Yankees shortstop Tony Kubek was struck in the neck with a ball that bounced off the hard dirt surface.
 This broke up a potentially rally-killing double play and caused Kubek to exit the game during the eighth inning.
 Bill Virdon ultimately reached first base on the infield single.
 This started a rally for the Pirates.

 Pirates catcher Hal Smith helped set the stage for Mazeroski's dramatic home run one inning earlier, when he capped off a Pirates rally with a pivotal three-run home run of his own.
 Smith's home run put the Pirates ahead 9–7, but its true value was realized when the Yankees scored two runs in the top of the ninth inning to tie the score.
 Thus, instead of Mazeroski coming to bat in the bottom of the ninth with the score 9–6 in favor of the Yankees, the game was tied with the winning run (in the form of Mazeroski) at the plate.